 When the farmer needs a certain type brick, he simply goes to that areas of the barn and gets it.

 The pathways are clear, unobstructed, and not cluttered with un-useful and out of date equipment and debris.

 Since I know you guys are sick of my country girl barn analogies, I’ll bring it back down to earth.
 Even if the farmer in Barn 2 started storing bricks years later than the farmer in Barn 1, Barn 2 will ultimately end up with a lot more bricks and a lot more usable space.

 It is far better to create a structure that supports efficient storage than it is to start shovelling bricks into a space without a good method for store and retrieval.

-(1) What exactly makes up a framework and foundation for learning?
+What is a framework and foundation for learning?